 How long has it been since you defrosted your freezer?
 It’s especially important for older models of refrigerators and freezers, and while some newer ones have auto-defrost options, it’s still a good idea to keep your freezer clear of frost .
 Not only can regular maintenance help your freezer stay efficient, it can also give you more room to store your favorite foods.

-If you need to give your freezer a thorough defrost but don’t know how, don’t worry – our guide will show you how to defrost a freezer using simple techniques and items you probably have at home.
+If you need to thoroughly defrost your freezer, but aren't sure how, don't worry – our how to defrost a freezer guide will help you get started using simple techniques and items you probably have at home.

 How often should I defrost my freezer?